Ngā tauira Students

 The University of Auckland alumni magazine

-Professor Carol Mutch is one of many University of Auckland education experts to reflect on the impact of Covid-19 lockdowns on children's education.
+Professor Terryann Clark is one of many University of Auckland experts trying to improve the mental health of New Zealand's rangatahi.

 Read previous issues of Ingenio.